Shayminn/Cyggie-Unity-Package/External Projects/Cyggie.Plugins.Encryption/README.md

 Instructions

 Step 1 (Optional) - Do this to generate an unique set of keys
-- Open the Solution (Encryptor.sln)
+- Open the Solution (AESEncryptor.sln)
 - Open the C# script file (AESEncryptor.cs)
 - Reassign the values of "_key" and "_iv" with the appropriate lengh of random string
 - Build the project through "Build/Build Solution" (Shortcut: Ctrl + Shift + B)